norcams/docs-enduser/docs/login.rst

    :align: center
    :alt: Dataporten: login

-Type in your regular user name and password, and click "Login".
+Type in your regular user name and password, and click "Sign up".
 You should then be redirected back to the UH-IaaS dashboard:

 .. image:: images/dashboard-login-99.png